section-engineering-education/engineering-education/articles/graph-data-structure-python-part1/index.md

 ##### Weighted Graphs

 A weighted graph has a value associated with every edge.
-The value may represent quantities like cost, distance, time, etc.., depending on the graph.
+The value may represent quantities like cost, distance, time, etc., depending on the graph.
 An edge of a weighted graph is represented as, `(u, v, w)`.

 - `u` -> Source vertex
 - `v` -> Destination vertex